mediadesignpractices/othermill/eagle-othermill.md

-# Producing PTH PCBs on the Othermill (from EAGLE)
+# Producing Double-Sided PCBs on the Othermill (from EAGLE)
 Casey Anderson, Winter 2016